parking52/CCHQ/README.md

 1. Simple algorithm - but quick to train.
 2. Juggling around data format, almost lost as much time that I saved.
 3. The eval framework should be independent of model assumptions - I would work on that next.
+4. Removing the intermediate file format would be nice too.

 ### Time taken